ElWexicano/Android-CodingConvention/README.md

 #### Layout Resources

-It helps to use a common prefix for each type of layout resources.
+It helps to use a common prefix for each type of layout xml file.
+For instances layout xml files for an activity should be preceded with "activity_", below is some examples of this.

         activity_<activity_name>.xml